-Effective June 29, University travel guidelines have been updated for all Purdue University (WL) faculty, staff and students who are traveling for work or in connection to a course, including Purdue Extension and Polytechnic Statewide.
+Currently, University travel guidelines remain in place for all Purdue University (WL) faculty, staff and students who are traveling for work or in connection to a course, including Purdue Extension and Polytechnic Statewide.

-More information on COVID-19 and the University’s overarching travel expectations can be found on the Protect Purdue website.
+More information on COVID can be found on the Protect Purdue website.

 You may also review Frequently Asked Questions related to travel restrictions and spend reduction efforts.

 - Travel Waivers